JoeyBernhardt/singer/README.md

 singer
 ======

-The goal of singer is to ...
+The goal of singer :musical\_note: is to ...

 Installation
 ------------